Who has been hurt by the shutdown the most?

 Minority business owners

-Even among business owners, different groups were affected differently.
-According to research that came out in June as states were starting to reopen, minorities experienced the most decrease in business ownership.
-This potentially goes back to the fact that minority businesses are heavily represented in sectors that were deemed non-essential.
-The trend is similar when it comes to employment; minorities were hit the hardest when it came to job losses.
+According to research that came out in June, minorities experienced the most decline in business ownership.
+This could be potentially because minority businesses are heavily represented in sectors that were deemed non-essential.
+Similarly, when it comes to employment, minorities were also hit the hardest when it came to job losses.

 Young workers

-Compared to other age groups, young workers face high unemployment.
-And those jumped even higher during the coronavirus recession.
-This is bad for so many reasons.
-Firstly, employment provides teenagers with a chance to build skills that are useful in the workforce.
-High unemployment rates deny a lot of teens the chance to partake in the labor force and build their skill set.
+Generally, young workers face high unemployment rates.
+Those higher-than-average rates jumped even higher during the coronavirus recession, which could stall human capital accumulation, which is useful in the workforce.
+High unemployment rates deny a lot of teens the chance to partake in the labor force and develop their skill set.

-For young workers already in the labor force, economic downturns negatively impact career prospects, subsequently economic well-being.
-And for college graduates, entering the workforce at a time of recession not only decreases their chance of employment but also decreases their chance of getting a high-paying job even further.
-And lower entry-level earnings put a lower limit on people’s overall lifetime earnings.
+For young workers already in the labor force, economic downturns negatively impact career prospects and, subsequently, economic well-being.
+For college graduates, entering the workforce during recessions not only decreases their chances of employment but also their chances of getting a high-paying job.
+Low entry-level earnings often set young people up for overall lower lifetime earnings.

 Jan.
 Feb.
 Mar.
 Apr.
 May June July Aug.
 Sept.